pulse-framework/pulse/README.md

 Local storage is the default and you don't need to define a storage object for it to work.

-More features will be added to data persisting soon, such as custom storage per collection and more configuration options.
+More features will be added to data persisting soon, such as persisting entire collection data, custom storage per collection and more configuration options.

 ## Collection Namespace